 A first-in-man phase 1 study is currently ongoing for metastatic melanoma to assess the safety of PDC*mel, and explore the preliminary immunological, biological and clinical responses. (see clinical trials).

 1.8 million new cases of lung cancer were diagnosed worldwide in 2012, and this disease was responsible for and 1.6 million deaths.
 Lung cancer is therefore the most frequently diagnosed cancer and the leading cause of cancer mortality.

 About 40% of patients are diagnosed with locally advanced (stage IIIb) or metastatic (stage IV) cancer; prognosis is poor (median survival 8-13 months).

 About 50% of advanced-stage lung cancer patients (all squamous cell carcinomas and half of adenocarcinomas) are not eligible for targeted therapies and are therefore treated with platinum-based chemotherapies (with or without bevacizumab).
 However, after first-line treatment, median time to progression is just 2-3 months.
 Patients’ conditions deteriorate rapidly, and median survival is less than one year from diagnosis.

 Innovative Drug Candidate

-PDC*lung is currently in preclinical development.
+PDC*lung is in starting clinical development.